dougeby/IntuneDocs/intune/early-edition.md

 ### Additions to System Security settings for Windows 10 and later compliance policies <!--1704133 -->

 Additions to the Windows 10 compliance settings will be available, including requiring Firewall and Windows Defender Antivirus.

+### Including and excluding app assignment based on groups for Android Enterprise <!-- 1813081 -->
+During app assignment and after selecting an assignment type, Android Enterprise (formerly known as Android for Work) will support exclude functionality.

 ### Related sets of app licenses supported in Intune <!-- 1864117 -->